Resilience

 About Youmna Jazzar Medlej

-From her first photography course at school, Youmna Jazzar Medlej knew it would be her medium of self-expression.
-She pursued photography at EFET in Paris and worked for years as a freelance photographer and journalist, capturing the beautiful, positive, and intriguing aspects of culture, history, art, street art, and design.
+On her first Photography course at school, Youmna Jazzar knew it would be her way of expressing herself.
+She took photography courses at EFET in Paris and worked for years as a freelance photographer and journalist, pointing out the beautiful, positive, interesting sides of culture, history, art, street art, design…